Acupuncture for Psoriasis: Is It Effective? | MyPsoriasisTeam

 Is Acupuncture Safe?

-More than half of people with psoriasis express dissatisfaction with their traditional treatment, often because it doesn’t work well or causes unpleasant side effects.
-But all psoriasis treatments, including alternative medicine, come with some risk of adverse effects.
-Side effects reported in large-scale acupuncture trials include dizziness, local pain, and bruising or hematomas where the acupuncture needles are placed.
+More than half of people with psoriasis are unsatisfied with their traditional treatment, often because it doesn’t work well or causes unpleasant side effects.
+However, all psoriasis treatments, including alternative medicine, come with some risk of adverse effects.
+Side effects reported from acupuncture in large-scale trials include localized pain, dizziness, and bruising or hematomas where the acupuncture needles were placed.
 More serious issues, such as spinal cord injury and organ puncture, are very rare.
 Overall, acupuncture is very safe when done by a trained professional.

 Is Acupuncture Effective for Psoriasis?

-There’s a dearth of randomized controlled trials to support acupuncture as a specific treatment for psoriasis.
-More stringent clinical trials are needed to better understand acupuncture’s effectiveness on psoriasis.
-That said, anecdotal evidence and current research findings support the idea that acupuncture is a moderately effective adjunctive treatment for some cases of psoriasis.
+There’s a lack of randomized controlled trials — the gold standard of research studies — to support acupuncture as a specific treatment for psoriasis.
+More stringent clinical trials are needed to better understand the practice and answer the question, “Can acupuncture help psoriasis?”
+That said, anecdotal evidence and current research findings support the idea that acupuncture could be a moderately effective adjunctive, or extra, treatment for some cases of psoriasis.

-Work with your dermatologist and other providers to find the right balance of treatments for you.
+Work with your dermatologist and other health care providers to find the right balance of treatments for you.

 Find Your Team